-(including storage and backup) parameters used for air quality application.
-After the project: Outputs will be stored on the DUF storage system.
-D3 Dataset name and reference Dataset description Energy prediction output (DOI:10.5281/zenodo.10592071) Energy production prediction (wind farms set in Italy) at hourly temporal resolution, for a selected period and wind farm.
-Standards, format and metadata Is dataset confidential?
-Must be encrypted?
-Spatial coordinates are "anonymized" (relative coordinates) to avoid any link to the wind farm sites Data sharing/access inside EVEREST Data sharing/access outside EVEREST for research Yes Is dataset reusable?
-Archiving and preservation (including storage and backup) Yes (research activity only) During the project: Outputs will be stored for the duration of the EVEREST project.
-After the project: Outputs will be stored on DUF storage system.
+(including storage and parameters used for air quality

+backup) application.

+After the project: Outputs will be

+stored on the DUF storage

+system.

+D3 Dataset name and Energy prediction output

+reference (DOI: 10.5281/zenodo.10592071 )

+Dataset description Energy production prediction

+(wind farms set in Italy) at

+hourly temporal resolution, for a

+selected period and wind farm.

+Standards, format and CSV

+metadata

+Is dataset confidential?
+Spatial coordinates are

+Must be encrypted? "anonymized" (relative

+coordinates) to avoid any link to

+the wind farm sites

+Data sharing/access Yes

+inside EVEREST

+Data sharing/access Yes

+outside EVEREST for

+research

+Is dataset reusable?
+Yes (research activity only)

+Archiving and During the project: Outputs will be stored for the duration of the

+preservation

+(including storage and EVEREST project.

+backup) After the project: Outputs will be stored on DUF storage system.

+I Stored on DUF Storade System.